-- Separate forms that becomes an addendum to the purchase and sale contracts with the changes on the Counter Offer superceding the original terms and conditions, once signed and witnessed by all parties to the agreement.
+- Separate forms that become an addendum to the purchase and sale contracts with the changes on the Counter Offer superseding the original terms and conditions once signed and witnessed by all parties to the agreement.

-- The most common use for a conditional offer form that I am familiar with, is the successful unconditional selling of the buyer's property.
+- The most common use conditional offer forms that I am familiar with is the successful unconditional selling of the buyer's property.

 - These can vary from the assurance that there has never been UFFI (Urea-Formaldehyde Foam Insulation) used in the property, to the fact there has never been water in the basement.

-- The disclosures in certain for sale by owner contracts could also include information about insects infestation, or even if there had been a violent death in the house.
+- The disclosures in certain for sale by owner contracts could also include information about insect infestation, or even if there had been a violent death in the house.